What does Immigration Planner predict?

 Our latest predictions for the Final Action Dates of F3 for 🇲🇽All Countries.

 Children of U.S. Citizens who are adults and married.

 |Visa Bulletin Date:||Feb 2020|

-Fiscal Year 2019 is a year to forget, and there is early indication that Fiscal Year 2020 will be similarly disappointing.
+Fiscal Year 2019 was a year to forget, and there is early indication that Fiscal Year 2020 will be similarly disappointing.
 Obviously the advancement of Fiscal Year 2018 created enough applications that were 'interview-ready' for the entirety of the year.
-It was great news to see the new Fiscal Year begin with a strong 11-week advancement in October 2019 that put us back where we were before retrogressions.
+It was great news to see the 11-week advancement in October 2019 that put us back where we were before retrogressions.
 But there was no advancement in November or December 2019, and January 2020 is limited to one week.

 Note: U.S. immigration agencies ‘Fiscal Year’ is from October to the following September.
 It is different from a ‘Calendar’ year.
 For example Fiscal Year 2018 is from October 2017 to September 2018, and Fiscal Year 2019 is from October 2018 to September 2019.

 |Feb 2020||Mar 22, 1996||+3 weeks|